 How can you tell if bacon fat has gone bad?

 There are two tell-tale signs of spoiled bacon fat or grease.
-The first you can test with your nose.
+First, you can test with your nose.
 If it smells bad, it is bad.
 You will notice a distinct odor.
 The second you can test with your eyes.
 If you see blue splotches or other signs of mold, just toss it.
 It’s better to be safe than sorry!

 Can you freeze bacon grease?